fachpruefungsordnung/fachpruefungsordnung/docs/frontend/FPO/Data/Request.md

 # FPO.Data.Request

- This module defines request functions the other modules can use to send and request data from the backend.
+This module defines request functions that other modules can use to send and request data from the backend.